 For families dealing with substance abuse, the holiday season is often known as ‘the season of stress’ – it’s the time of year when all of the issues that come with living with an addicted parent, partner, child, or loved one are often magnified.

-Here at the Florida House Experience, we know that the holidays are often a tough time for everyone who is impacted by addiction, including people who are actively using, and those who have started on their recovery journey.
+Here at FHE Health, we know that the holidays are often a tough time for everyone who is impacted by addiction, including people who are actively using, and those who have started on their recovery journey.
 While everyone’s situation is unique, there are some basic steps you can take when spending time with someone struggling with substance abuse this holiday season.